hbctraining/Training-modules/Git-Github/lessons/03b_github_collaboration.md

+---
+title: Version Control with Git
+subtitle: Remotes in GitHub
+duration: 60
+---

+## Learning Objectives
+* Collaborate pushing to a common repository

 ## Collaborating with Git and Github

-For the next step, get into pairs, and give each other access to your `planets` repo.
+For this next step, let's get into pairs, and give each other access to our `planets` repos.
 In all cases, you will be "Owner" for your own repo, and a "Collaborator" on your partner's repo.

 The Owner needs to give the Collaborator access.
 On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's Github username.